secondbit/wendy/README.md

 ### Sending Messages

-Sending a message in Pastry is a little weird.
+Sending a message in Wendy is a little weird.
 Each message has an ID associated with it, which you can generate based on the contents of the message or some other key.
-Pastry doesn't care what the relationship between the message and the ID is (Pastry is perfectly happy with random message IDs, in fact), but applications built on Pastry sometimes dictate the terms of the message ID.
-All Pastry requires is that your message ID, like your Node IDs, has at least 16 bytes worth of data in it.
+Wendy doesn't care what the relationship between the message and the ID is (Wendy is perfectly happy with random message IDs, in fact), but applications built on Wendy sometimes dictate the terms of the message ID.
+All Wendy requires is that your message ID, like your Node IDs, has at least 16 bytes worth of data in it.

-Messages in Pastry aren't sent *to* something, they're sent *towards* something--their message ID.
+Messages in Wendy aren't sent *to* something, they're sent *towards* something--their message ID.
 When a Node receives a Message, it checks to see if it knows about any Node with a NodeID closer to the MessageID than its own NodeID.
 If it does, it forwards the Message on to that Node.
 If it doesn't it considers the Message to be delivered.
 There are all sorts of algorithms in place to help the Message reach that delivery quicker, but they're not really the important bit.
 The important bit is that messages aren't sent *to* Nodes, they're sent *towards* their MessageID.

 Here's an example of routing a Message with a randomly generated ID (based on the `crypto/rand` package) through a Cluster: